 \section{Conclusion}

-We predict layered K$_2$CoS$_2$ as a new, thermodynamically stable 2D AFM material with a quasi 1D Neel ordering of the magnetic moments along the intra-Co-chains.
-We show that the interlayer exchange coupling in K$_2$CoS$_2$ is also antiferromagnetic, making it a unique system with robust in-plane AFM ordering from monolayer to bulk.
-Our systematic first-principles calculations reveal the presence of flat bands and VHSs at the Fermi energy in the nonmagnetic bulk and monolayer K$_2$CoS$_2$ which can stabilize its magnetic state.
-The classical Monte Carlo simulations for monolayer K$_2$CoS$_2$ predict its transition temperature to be $T_N \approx 15$ K, which is close to the experimentally observed value for the bulk material\cite{bronger1990}.
-Our work paves way for exploring the layer-dependent magnetism in K$_2$CoS$_2$ and related Co-based materials A$_2$CoB$_2$, where A $= \{$Na, Rb, and Cs$\}$ and B$=\{$S, Se$\}$.
+We predict layered K$_2$CoS$_2$ as a new, thermodynamically stable 2D AFM material with a quasi-1D Neel ordering of the magnetic moments along the Co-chains.
+The interlayer exchange coupling is also shown to be antiferromagnetic, making K$_2$CoS$_2$ a unique system with robust in-plane AFM ordering from monolayer to bulk.
+Our systematic first-principles calculations reveal the presence of flat bands and VHSs around the Fermi energy in the nonmagnetic bulk as well as monolayer K$_2$CoS$_2$.
+Our classical Monte Carlo simulations on monolayer K$_2$CoS$_2$ predict its transition temperature to be $T_N \approx 15$ K, which is close to the experimentally observed value in bulk K$_2$CoS$_2$\cite{bronger1990}.
+Our study not only predicts a new 2D antiferromagnet with quasi-1D AFM chains but also provides a unique setting for exploring layer-dependent magnetism in K$_2$CoS$_2$ and related Co-based quasi-1D materials A$_2$CoB$_2$ (A $= \{$Na, Rb, and Cs$\}$ and B$=\{$S, Se$\}$).

-\acknowledgements We thank Sougata Mardanya for fruitful discussions.
+\acknowledgements We thank Sougata Mardanya for helpful discussions.
 A. B. S. acknowledges IIT Kanpur for providing Junior Research Fellowship.
 B. G. acknowledges CSIR-INDIA for the Senior Research Fellowship.
 We thank the CC-IITK for providing the HPC facility.
 A. A. acknowledges funding from Science education and research board (SERB) and Department of Science and Technology (DST), government of India.
 The work at Northeastern University was supported by the US Department of Energy (DOE), Office of Science, Basic Energy Sciences grant number DE-SC0019275 and benefited from Northeastern University's Advanced Scientific Computation Center (ASCC) and the NERSC supercomputing center through DOE grant number DE-AC02-05CH11231.